willierushrush/willierushrush.github.io/_pages/multivariable-memes.md

 ---
 layout: single
-title: MAT 203 Summer 2021
+title: Multivariable Calculus
-permalink: /teaching/mat203-summer21-memes
+permalink: /teaching/multivariable-memes
 ---

-Congratulations on completing Calculus III.
-You are now capable of appreciating the following set of curated memes.
+Congratulations on completing Calculus III!
+You should now be able to appreciate the following set of memes.

 <p align="center">
   <img src="/images/mat203/easiest.jpg" width="500"/>